And if you liked this post, be sure to check out these popular posts:

 For those of us who missed the Follies in their heyday, there's always Alfred Cheney Johnston's iconic, wildly popular Ziegfeld follies photos.

-Take a peek inside Broadway's salacious past with our gallery.
+Take a peek inside Broadway's salacious past with our gallery above.

-Now that you've witnessed the Ziegfeld Follies, take a glimpse into what New York City looked like before it was New York, and take a peek at Times Square at the height of its criminality.
+Now that you've witnessed the Ziegfeld Follies, take a glimpse into what New York City looked like before it was New York, and take a peek at vintage Times Square at the height of its depravity.